sjbilardi/BalloonSolarSatelliteCodeFiles/README.md

 - Added "main.c" to repository.
 - "main.c" contains functions for one-way serial communication and basic stepper motor control (one directional movement only).
+- Made header files for each major component of the satellite.
+Headers files contain the functions for components such as stepper motors, UARTs and ADC's.